-Principle 3: Directors should be selected in a transparent fashion and based on objective criteria.
+Principle 3.
+Directors should be selected in a transparent fashion and based on objective criteria.
 Private sector trends increasingly involve formal, rigorous, and transparent procedures for the appointment of new directors to the board.
-These procedures are intended to ensure the fairness of the process and maximize the competence and integrity of directors elected to the board.
+These procedures are intended to ensure the fairness of the process and to maximize the competence and integrity of directors elected to the board.

-38. The OECD governance code considers ensuring a formal and transparent board nomination process to be one of the board's key functions.
-Most codes, including the Viénot Report (France), the Japanese Corporate Governance Forum Principles (Corporate Governance Forum of Japan, 2001), the UK's Combined Code (Financial Services Authority, 2003) and the NYSE's Listed Company Manual (NYSE, 2003) also recommend that a nomination committee be set up to effectively and independently design and implement the selection process.
+The OECD governance code calls for a formal and transparent board nomination process as one of the board's key functions.
+Most codes, including the Viénot Report (France), the Japanese Corporate Governance Forum Principles (Corporate Governance Forum of Japan, 2001), the U.K.'s Combined Code (Financial Services Authority, 2003) and the NYSE's Listed Company Manual (NYSE, 2003) also recommend that a nomination committee be set up to effectively and independently design and implement the selection process.
 The nomination committee is required to make its terms of reference available, and to make explicit its role and the authority delegated to it by the board.
 Per NYSE requirements, at a minimum, this committee needs to "identify individuals qualified to become board members, consistent with criteria approved by the board, and to select, or to recommend that the board select, the director nominees for the next annual meeting of shareholders."

-- 39. The selection of directors is becoming more transparent in the private sector, with nomination committees increasingly leading the process based on a set of criteria (independence, age, and skill sets) to guarantee an adequate mix on the board. - 40.
-In practice, companies across the world have instituted nomination committees; all top 150 largest UK companies have nomination committees (Spencer Stuart, 2006a), as do all listed US companies, per mandatory Stock Exchange requirements.
-In two-tiered board structures, a growing number of companies are adopting equivalents to the nomination committee; in the Netherlands, 61 percent of companies had a selection and appointment committee in 2006 versus fewer than 20 percent in 1996 (Spencer Stuart, 2006b). - 41.
+The selection of directors is becoming more transparent in the private sector, with nomination committees increasingly leading the process based on a set of criteria (independence, age, and skill sets) to guarantee an adequate mix on the board.
+In practice, companies across the world have instituted nomination committees; all top 150 largest U.K. companies have nomination committees (Spencer Stuart, 2006a), as do all listed U.S. companies, per mandatory requirements.
+In two-tiered board structures as well, a growing number of companies are adopting equivalents to the nomination committee.
+In the Netherlands, 61 percent of companies had a selection and appointment committee in 2006, versus fewer than 20 percent in 1996 (Spencer Stuart, 2006b).

 Nomination committees have laid out guidelines for evaluating candidacies to their boards.
-Merrill Lynch & Co., Inc. for example, defines suitable candidates as those possessing: (1) "management and leadership experience" in business, education, or public service; (2) "skilled and diverse background" to bring the desired range of skills and diverse perspectives to the Board; and (3) "integrity and professionalism" including a desire to serve the interests of all stockholders (see Annex 3).
+These commonly include management and leadership experience in business, education, or public service; skilled and diverse backgrounds, so as to bring the desired range of skills and diverse perspectives to the Board; and integrity and professionalism, which includes a desire to serve the interests of all stockholders (see Annex 2 for a specific example).

-- 42. The IMF Board is composed of 24 executive directors, some of whom represent only one country and others of whom represent multi-country constituencies.
-Executive directors' appointments are determined by the country or countries they represent. - 43.
-With the understanding that Director appointments to the Board ultimately lie with member countries, to what extent can the Board play a role in defining the requisite skill sets and criteria for Board membership?
-Can and should the Board go as far as recommending individuals for member countries to consider or approving nominees for director positions, based on objective criteria defined by the Board?
-Could a nomination committee play a constructive role in designing and facilitating a selection process?
-Does the resident status of the Board impede access to the best candidates?
-As private sector boards are non-resident, and only meet an average of eight times a year, this allows them to tap into a skilled and high-caliber talent pool that may not be available full-time.
+The IMF Executive Board is composed of 24 executive directors, some of whom represent only one country and others of whom represent multicountry constituencies.
+Some Executive Directors are appointed, while others are elected.

+With the understanding that ED appointments to the Board ultimately lie with member countries, to what extent can the Board play a role in defining the requisite skill sets and criteria for Board membership?
+Can and should the Board go as far as recommending individuals for member countries to consider?
+Or approving nominees for director positions, based on objective criteria defined by the Board?
+Could a Board-led nomination committee play a constructive role in designing and facilitating a selection process?

+An additional point to consider is whether the resident status of the Board impedes access to the best candidates.
+As private sector boards are non-resident, and only meet an average of eight times a year, this allows them to tap into a skilled and high-caliber talent-pool that may not otherwise be available on a full-time basis.